-610 Langdon Street, Lowell Center, Room 226, Madison, WI (608) 263-2987 or toll-free (877) 260-0281 eao.wisc.edu | eao@mailplus.wisc.edu
+610 Walnut Street, WARF Building, Room 1109, Madison, WI (608) 263-2987 eao.wisc.edu | eao@mailplus.wisc.edu

 UW-Madison Ombuds Office facilitates understanding, communication, and resolution of conflict among members of the faculty, academic, and classified staff.
 The office serves as an impartial and confidential means of promoting dialogue among parties on campus.
 Ombuds work independently from University administrative offices; discussing a matter with an ombud is confidential.
 The Ombuds Office is not authorized to accept notice of claims against the University.
 Please call and leave a message; phone calls are generally returned within a day.